contensis/docs-management-http/roles/create-a-role.md

 #### Content type does not exist

-The content type must exist to be able to create an role.
-If you attempt to create an role for a content type which doesn't exist you will get the following response.
+The content type must exist to be able to create a role.
+If you attempt to create a role for a content type which does not exist you will get the following response.

 ```json
 {